jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 when there is little to no air conditioning use and consumption is roughly flat.
 Second, June through September represent a distinctly higher level of use, again consistent with the setup of the TOU plan.
 May is an intermediate case, somewhat similar to September, so one could imagine a TOU plan that makes May a peak month as well (but the levels may not be high enough to strain on generation capacity in the state).
+Note that the June / July bars in 2022 are closer to May (lower than one would expect) for my family despite hot temperatures: this is a side effect of traveling for a number of weeks during this month and setting the house to 85&deg;F rather than 76-80&deg;F.

-This is a contrast to colder regions like New England, where electric heating results in a winter peak usage season described by Doomberg
+The annual pattern contrasts to colder regions like New England, where electric heating results in a winter peak usage season described by Doomberg
 [here](https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting).
 I experienced this myself in Connecticut where our HVAC was entirely electric compressor driven, resulting in both summer A/C and winter heat peaks.

-The full monthly totals below are consistent.
-Note that the June / July bars in 2022 are flat to May for my family despite rising
-temperatures: this is a side effect of traveling for a number of weeks during this month and setting the house to 85&deg;F rather than 76-80&deg;F
+The full monthly totals below give a consistent picture.

 ![Monthly Usage](/assets/images/post2_monthly_usage_TOU.png)

-Finally, note that an average electricity consumption of 3.3 kWh per hour (or 3.3 kW of power), a large 1 GW power plant (like the units at the Vogtle nuclear power plant in Georgia) would supply about 300,000 houses of power at this average rate.
+As an aside, at an average electricity consumption of 3.3 kWh per hour (i.e., 3.3 kW average power demand), a large 1 GW power plant
+(like the units at the Vogtle nuclear power plant in Georgia) would supply about 300,000 houses.
+But this analysis is clearly inadequate given our peak summertime demands of ~10kW, which points at the challenge of supplying both base and peak generation capacity.
-Note that in peak hours in the summer, my house demands almost 10 kW, meaning the average analysis is incomplete.

 ## Applying the Cost of Plans